Biomechanics of the Evolutionary Arms Race

 Asymmetrical Arms Race

 The asymmetrical arms race is often observed between species with a predator-prey relationship.
 Despite both participating in an arms race against the other, the species involved are on distinct levels of the food chain.
 Accordingly, they will choose different evolutionary paths.
 Under this condition, predators often choose skills in hunting and tracking, while prey often develop skills in hiding or evading.
 A typical example is the arms race between bats and moths.
 Bats use echolocating ultrasonic waves to locate objects and prey; however, under the evolutionary pressure exerted by this weapon, many insect species hunted by bats respond by coevolving specific anti-bat tools.
-Consider the noctuid moths; they have developed sensory cells that detect soundwaves in the same frequency range as those emitted by bats and may therefore perform evasive flight (Ratcliffe et al., 2011).
+Consider the noctuid moths; they have developed sensory cells that detect soundwaves in the same frequency range as those emitted by bats and may therefore perform evasive flight patterns (Ratcliffe et al., 2011).
 Remarkably different evolution patterns can be seen within the various predator-prey relationship in nature.
-Some amphibians, such as newts, become toxic by infusing their skin with tetrodotoxin, a neurotoxin usually found in marine lifeforms, to compensate for their slow movement (Hanifin, 2010).
+Some amphibians, such as newts, become toxic by infusing their with tetrodotoxin, a neurotoxin usually found in marine lifeforms, to compensate for their slow movement (Hanifin, 2010).
 To counterbalance this defense mechanism, one of the predators of newts, the garter snake, increases its tolerance to tetrodotoxin through genetic modifications (Feldman et al., 2010).
 Asymmetrical arms races involve two distinct species responding to each other through choosing evolutionary directions base on their own position in the food chain and their existing advantages and disadvantages.

 Symmetrical Arms Race